greg-ynx/NexusDownloadFlow/README.md

 ## Auto-clicker is not clicking

-Do not worry, you have to replace the template files where you installed NDF with the one you will screenshot:
-`NexusDownloadFlow/assets/template{x}.png`

-+ `template1.png` is the raw `Slow download` button
-+ `template2.png` is the `Slow download` button with mouse over
-+ `template3.png` is the `Click here` link appearing five seconds after clicking on `Slow download` button

-If your issue persists, maximize the Nexus Mods page.

-## Your issue still persist?

 Open an issue [here](https://github.com/greg-ynx/NexusDownloadFlow/issues/new), and if possible, give the scenario in which you had this issue, which version of NDF you are using and provide a screenshot of your logs or the contents of your current `nexus-download-flow-logs.log` file.